 Using or selling drugs is strictly prohibited in Greece.
 The country has some of the strictest drug laws in Europe.
 You are prohibited to use even light drugs, like marijuana.
 Tourists do not form exceptions in the application of these drug laws.

-It would be a good idea to lock valuable in your hotel safes, just in case.
+It would be a good idea to lock valuables in your hotel safes, just in case.
 Although hotel thefts are pretty rare, there is no need to take the risk.

 Pay attention when you cross a street because car drivers seem to totally ignore pedestrian signs.
 Do not expect that they will slow down when you cross the street.
 They are more likely to make an abrupt turn past you than slow down.